Heat networks regulation: authorisation conditions

 - Heat networks

-We are consulting on the full suite of heat networks authorisation conditions (the regulatory rules), after having previously consulted on them separately over the last year.
+We consulted on the full suite of heat networks authorisation conditions (the regulatory rules), after having previously consulted on them separately over the last year.

 Consultation description